Network Deployment and Pre-Configuration

 CHECK_FOR_NEW_VERSION Check for new version periodically.
 If this property is present and contains 0, the program will not check for new version.

 INSTALLMENUSHORTCUTS Install shortcuts in Start menu.
-Remove this property to prevent installing shortcuts.
+Set this property to an empty value to prevent installing shortcuts.

 INSTALLDESKTOPSHORTCUTS Install shortcuts on Desktop.
-Remove this property to prevent installing shortcuts.
+Set this property to an empty value to prevent installing shortcuts.

 OPEN_URL Open quick start and uninstall URLs at the end of install and uninstall.
 If this property is present and contains 0, URLs will not be open.